|Previous College:||Central Washington '03|

 A four-year starter at defensive end for the Wildcats from 1996-99, Sawyer also spent the 2007 season as CWU’s defensive line coach under current Eagle coaches John Graham (defensive coordinator at both EWU and CWU) and Beau Baldwin (head coach at both schools).
 Sawyer also served as the team’s strength and conditioning coach.

 Prior to spending 2003-07 as owner of a residential painting business in Kent, Wash., he spent three previous seasons at CWU as a student assistant wide receiver coach (2001-2002) and as a tight end/offensive line coach (2000).
 In 2002, he coached three wide receivers who earned all-conference honors, including All-American Brian Potucek, as Central finished the season 11-1.
+The 2002 Central team was inducted into the school’s Hall of Fame in 2013.

 Sawyer earned second team all-conference honors in 1998 during a streak in which he made 36-straight starts for the Wildcats.
 He earned his bachelor of science degree in individual studies in spring 2003, with an emphasis on studies in health and coaching.